-A password (also called a passcode or PIN) is used to prevent someone from accessing or using your personal information.
+A password (also called a passcode) is used to prevent someone from accessing or using your personal information.
 Having a solid password is your first line of defense, and possibly, the most important security control you have.
 Here are some tips for creating a secure password:

 - Create a mix of upper and lowercase letters, numbers, and special characters like punctuation marks and symbols.

 - Avoid whole words that can be found in a dictionary.

 - Stay away from an obvious keyboard sequence (e.g., qwerty, 12345).

 - Do not include “guessable” data such as your name, the names of your spouse, pets, or your children; birthdays, addresses, phone numbers, etc.

 - Consider using a random password generator site or app for added password complexity.

 Try a passphrase

 A passphrase is even more secure than a password.
 Try creating a phrase using an acronym from information familiar only to you.
 For instance, choose a phrase such as My son’s birthday is 12 December, 2004.
 Using that phrase, you might use mSbi12/Dec,4 for your password.

 It doesn’t matter how carefully you choose a word if you aren’t equally diligent about keeping it protected and secure.
 Use these guidelines to secure your passwords: